 The number one mistake I see on students' resumes

-Peer coach Muskan also talked about about a common mistake she sees when reviewing resumes with students.
+Peer Coach Muskan also talked about a common mistake she sees when reviewing resumes with students.

 "The number one mistake that I see on students' resumes when I review them is a lack of articulation of their results in their bullet points.
 Students are really good at remembering what they did, but they're not very good at identifying the impact that they made on the organization, or their manager, or their peers.

 And that's definitely a shift in mindset that I think you learn when you write your resume and get it reviewed over and over again."

 Pop Up with Peers: Resume Review – January 24, 2023

 Ahead of the You're Next Career Network's (YNCN) Winter Career Fair, our Peer Coaches hosted a drop-in Resume Review event in the Myhal Centre's atrium for prospective co-op students.

 Vallissa Mueller, Student Development Officer: "Today, we're at Myhal for a Pop Up resume event with our Peer Coaches to give some advice to our second and third year college students on the resume before the YNCN career fair.
 If you weren't able to make it today, don't worry, we will have other events and you can also book an SDO appointment with myself or one of my colleagues to go through your resume and cover letter interview preparation, job search strategy.
 We're here to support.
 We look forward to connecting with you soon."